 Fair Trade and the Sustainable Development Goals

 The United Nations’ Sustainable Development Goals (SDGs) are a call for action by all countries to promote prosperity while protecting the planet.
-Fair Trade USA standards promote direct and meaningful impact within six SDG areas*, as outlined below.
+Fair Trade USA™ standards promote direct and meaningful impact within six SDG areas*, as outlined below.

 This goal is central to our mission.
 Despite global economic growth and progress in poverty alleviation initiatives, roughly 10 percent of the world’s population or 734 million people live on less than $1.90 per day.
-Farmers, fishermen, and workers around the world are among those most vulnerable to market volatility and the ensuing cycle of poverty.
-While fair trade certification alone cannot claim to end poverty, several core components of our program move workers, their families, and their communities farther from the poverty line and blunt the negative impacts of poverty inherent to the lives of farmers, workers, and fishermen around the globe.
+Farmers, fishers, and workers around the world are among those most vulnerable to market volatility and the ensuing cycle of poverty.
+While fair trade certification alone cannot claim to end poverty, several core components of our program move workers, their families, and their communities farther from the poverty line and blunt the negative impacts of poverty inherent to the lives of farmers, workers, and fishers around the globe.